Because you didn’t just wander into Christianity. God wants you.

 I grew up with a Christian mom, a Christian upbringing, and lots of relationships with people who happened to be Christian.
 Whole lot of opportunities

-Other Christians didn’t grow up the same way, of course.
+Obviously other Christians haven’t grown up the same way.
 Things were a lot less Christian,

 The fact is,